cflidgren/personal-website/content/about-me.md

 ---

 I have an interest in mathematics and music.
+See [writings](/writings) for a collection of my mathematical work.

 ### Mathematical Interests